-Unlike Dram Shop laws, which targets the commercial sale of alcohol, Social Host laws focus on those in control of residential places where minors and guests could consume alcohol.
+Unlike Dram Shop laws, which target the commercial sale of alcohol, Social Host laws focus on those in control of residential places where minors and guests could consume alcohol.
 Thus, homeowners, landlords and tenants are all at risk.
-If you plan on hosting a party this holiday season, please read the list of tips provided below.
+If you plan on hosting a party this holiday season, please read the list of tips provided below:

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.